sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-21_the-heart-of-anglospheric-thought.md

 +++
-title = "The heart of Anglosphericxa0thought"
+title = "The heart of Anglospheric thought"

 +++
 An [interesting recent